squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

 ...
 ```

-The page will now render with those tags below the main headline and within the
+The page will now render with those tags above the main headline and within the
 search preview, which now allows to __find pages by tags__, as shown in the
 following screenshots: